-HTMT ratios.
-The sub-option "Discriminant validity coefficients (extended set)", under the menu option "Explore additional coefficients and indices", now allows you to inspect the heterotrait-monotrait (HTMT) ratios calculated by the software.
-These ratios have been proposed for discriminant validity assessment, particularly in the context of composite-based SEM via classic PLS algorithms; as opposed to factor-based SEM via modern algorithms that estimate factors (which have been available from this software for quite some time now).
+HTMT2 ratios.
+The sub-option "Discriminant validity coefficients (extended set)", under the menu option "Explore additional coefficients and indices", now allows you to inspect the newest version of the set of heterotrait-monotrait (HTMT) ratios calculated by the software.
+These have been dubbed HTMT2 ratios.
+The HTMT and HTMT2 ratios have been proposed for discriminant validity assessment, particularly in the context of composite-based SEM via classic PLS algorithms; as opposed to factor-based SEM via modern algorithms that estimate factors (which have been available from this software for quite some time now).
 Discriminant validity is a measure of the quality of a measurement instrument; the instrument itself is typically a set of question-statements.
 A measurement instrument has good discriminant validity if the question-statements (or other measures) associated with each latent variable are not confused by the respondents, in terms of their meaning, with the question-statements associated with other latent variables.